jacobcalv/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] What is the purpose of a custom hook?

-    The purpose of custom hooks is so that you can like the name customize what the hooks will do for you and are reusable.
+    The purpose of custom hooks is so that you can like the name says customize what the hooks will do for you and are reusable.

 - [ ] Why is it important to test our apps?